vaneyepes/mercedes/README.md

-# Mercedes-Benz Greener Manufacturing – ML Project
+# Mercedes-Benz Greener Manufacturing – ML/ANN Project
 Exploratory analysis and modeling on a Kaggle dataset to predict test bench times for cars.

 ## Highlights